 - 2-3 ripe tomatoes diced

-- 3 cups of red wine a decent table wine like a Spanish rioja or tempranillo will do nicely.
+- 3 cups red table wine such as Spanish rioja or tempranillo

 - 4 cloves